ZechCodes/Blog-Posts/python-async-await/python-async-await.md

         print(f"Requested {name} in {duration:.2f} seconds")

     end = time.perf_counter()
-    print(f"Runtime {end - start:0.2f} seconds, cumulative runtime {total_duration:0.2f} seconds")
+    print(f"Run time {end - start:0.2f} seconds, cumulative run time {total_duration:0.2f} seconds")

 if __name__ == "__main__":
     main()
 ```

-You'll notice that the total runtime is roughly the same as the cumulative runtime of each request.
+You'll notice that the total run time is roughly the same as the cumulative run time of each request.
 So its apparent that the requests are being made in sequence and the code is stopping as it waits for each request response.

 It would be much faster if the requests didn't block each other and could run concurrently, this is where Async/Await comes in.